Which Augmentation Should I Use? An Empirical Investigation of Augmentations for Self-Supervised Phonocardiogram Representation Learning: Materials and Methods

 \subsection{Implementation Details}

 In this section, we describe all the implementation details regarding the execution of our experiments.
 First of all, for the backbone encoder model we implement the same model used in \cite{ballas_listen2yourheart_2022} and \cite{papapanagiotou_chewing_2017}.
 The encoder model is a 5 layer convolutional neural network, the architecture of which is depicted in Figure \ref{fig:architecture} (left).
+Given a batch size of $b$ the input of the encoder model is a tensor of dimension $(b, 10000)$.

-For the contrastive SSL pretraining phase, we train the conv layers of the network by projecting the output of the last layer into a 128-D space via a dense or fully-connected layer and minimize the NT-Xent loss (eq. \ref{eq:contrastive_loss}).
+For the contrastive SSL pretraining phase, we train the convolutional layers of the network by projecting the flattened output of the last layer, with an original dimension of $(b, 8, 64)$ into a 128-D space via a dense or fully-connected layer and by ultimately minimizing the NT-Xent loss (eq. \ref{eq:contrastive_loss}).
+The dimension of the projection was set to follow the one in the original SimCLR paper \cite{chen2020simple}.
 For the cosine similarity (eq. \ref{eq:cosine}) we use a temperature of 0.1, as in \cite{ballas_listen2yourheart_2022}, while the initial batch size is set to 256 (leading to 512 after augmentation occurs).
 The SSL training epochs are set to a maximum of 200 epochs, based on an early stopping set on the validation split with a patience of 10 epochs.
 Additionally, to accommodate the large batch size we employ the LARS optimizer \cite{ginsburg2018large} with a linear learning rate warm-up of 20 epochs, up to 0.1, followed by a cosine decay of 1\%.